 It is well accepted that the woman’s age is the most significant factor that influences the chance of success.
 This is because a) the number and b) the normality of her eggs decreases with age.
 From the table below you can see that women under the age of 35 have the highest chance of a birth while the most common age group who seek IVF treatment, the 35 to 39 year olds, have a 23% rate of having a baby.
 Importantly, livebirth rates in women 40 years and older, dramatically decline to just 8% per treatment cycle in fresh and 14% in frozen embryo transfer cycles.
 The ovarian reserve (the number of eggs in the ovary) of women is related to success and is measured in an AMH blood test.
 Women of any age who have an AMH of less than 5 pmol/L have a significantly lower rate of having a livebirth.
 This is because they generally have fewer eggs retrieved and less embryos available for freezing in an IVF cycle regardless of the amount of hormone stimulation they take.
 As women get older, the number of eggs that are genetically normal, also go down and are less likely to create a pregnancy that results in a normal healthy baby (see graph below).
 For these reasons, it is important that success rates are always presented in a graph or table that breaks the results down into women’s age groups.

 In addition to age, there are a number of variables that will influence you taking home a healthy baby.
 Your individual chance of success should be discussed with a fertility doctor during your first consultation.

-The success of Donor Insemination cycles are slightly higher than those shown n the graph above for IUI cycles due to a lower incidence of infertility factors in women undergoing DI, in addition to the high quality of the donor sperm.
+The success of donor insemination cycles are slightly higher than those shown in the graph above for IUI cycles due to a lower incidence of infertility factors in women undergoing DI, in addition to the high quality of the donor sperm.

 3. Understanding the differences in reporting